burntspaghetti/deepLearningDashboard/readme.md

 ##Current State

 This project is a scalable proof of concept utilizing deep learning technology from AlchemyAPI.
-The process begins with a keyword search, such as a hashtag.
-DLD then grabs tweets and posts matching the search text from Twitter and StackExchange APIs and then feeds the responses into AlchemyAPI for natural language processing (NLP) analysis.
+The process begins with a keyword search such as a hashtag or brand name.
+DLD then grabs tweets or posts matching the search text from the Twitter and StackExchange APIs and then feeds the matches into AlchemyAPI for natural language processing (NLP) analysis.
 The information gathered from Twitter and StackExchange is analyzed for sentiment, keywords, entities, concepts, and relevance.
 The results are then presented in graphical form using [Highcharts](http://www.highcharts.com/) as well as color coded table form using [DataTables](https://www.datatables.net/) for quick queries.

 ##Future State

-Users will be able to track and monitor various trends based on a search text, each of which will aggregate new data daily.
+Users will be able to track and monitor various trends in sentiment for the people, places, and things they care about.
 Assuming TOS compliance, the future state of DLD will run recurring jobs to fetch API data in the background and then store results in a MySQL database for historical analysis.

 ##Limitations